A Density Independent Formulation of Smoothed Particle Hydrodynamics: Introduction

-In this paper, we describe a new formulation of SPH which does not use the smoothed mass density.
-Instead, we use the smoothed internal energy density to obtain other quantities and their spatial derivatives.
+In this paper, we describe a new formulation of SPH which does not use the smoothed mass density for the volume element.
+Instead, we use an arbitrary function of the internal energy density (pressure) for the volume element to obtain other quantities and their spatial derivatives.
 The reason why we adopt the energy density instead of the mass density is that it is the fundamental quantity of the hydrodynamics.
-In our formulation, the pressure is calculated without using the mass density.
+We call this new formulation density independent SPH (DISPH).
+In DISPH, the pressure is calculated without using the mass density.
 Thus, unphysical jumps of pressure at the contact discontinuity disappear.
-Our equation of motion is similar to that of \citet{RitchieThomas2001}, although the basis of deviation is completely different.
+The special case that the volume element defined by the internal energy density or pressure leads to the equation of motion proposed by \citet{RitchieThomas2001}.
+Our formulation can be used to derive the SPH equation for an arbitrary quantity, while how we can apply the Ritchie \& Thomas formulation to equations other than energy equation and equation of motion is not clear.
 Results of various tests indicate that our formulation is highly advantageous.